yuanwentian/trajectory-optimization/README.md

 ### 2.3 Common Installation Issues

-If you have encountered one of the following issues, please try the suggestion below.
+When installing or builidng executables using CMake, you may encounter one of the following issues.
+Please try the suggestion below.

-#### 2.3.1 IPOPT-related Installation Issues
+#### 2.3.1 IPOPT-related Issues

 1) Could not find Blas
 ```